2009–10 FC Barcelona season: Ballon d'Or & FIFA World Player of the Year

 On 1 December, France Football magazine announced Lionel Messi was the winner of the 2009 Ballon d'Or, thus making him the ninth player while playing at Barcelona and the first Argentine and canterano from La Masia to win the coveted footballer prize.
 Messi dedicated his triumph at the Ciutat Esportiva Joan Gamper to "my family, who have always been by my side and my teammates at Barça who've done everything to ensure I could win the award".
 He also addressed his teammates Xavi and Andrés Iniesta, who finished third and fourth respectively: "They've given everything for Barça and they deserve their recognition.
 If I'd had a vote I would have voted for any of the Barça players."

 On 21 December, Messi was named 2009 FIFA World Player of the Year at the Kongresshaus Zürich in Zürich.
 Messi claimed the prize by a record vote with a considerable wide margin, receiving 1,073 votes to Real Madrid forward Cristiano Ronaldo's 352 votes, who finished second after winning the year before.
 Teammates Xavi and Iniesta finished in third and fifth respectively, closing out 2009 as one of the most memorable years in Barcelona history.

 On 16 January, Messi became the youngest player to score 100 official goals for the Catalan club.
 He achieved the feat by scoring a brace in a league match vs Sevilla at the Camp Nou.
-He stated, "It was a relief to get the goal" and "the truth is that with all the big things that have happened to me, well I’m not giving them too much importance.
+He stated, "It was a relief to get the goal" and "the truth is that with all the big things that have happened to me, well I'm not giving them too much importance.
 I just try and live quietly and normally and keep my eye on achieving more."

-On 16 May, Messi completed the 2009–10 as the Pichichi Throphy and the European Golden Shoe winner with 34 league goals.
+On 16 May, Messi completed the 2009–10 as the Pichichi Trophy and the European Golden Shoe winner with 34 league goals.
 Víctor Valdés won the Zamora Trophy for the best La Liga goalkeeper of the season.